-Residents, councilmen and Mayor Merle Gorden honored the memory of a Beachwood resident who died last week.
+Residents, councilmen and Mayor Merle Gorden honored the memory of

 Richard “Dick” Adler 79, owned Adler Sporting Goods and was active in city government in Beachwood.